rohitmaxxx/news-article-service/README.md

 Navigate to `http://127.0.0.1:8000/news_article/`.
 Now login with superuser credentials.
 It will got to the admin page becasue of admin creds.
 Add a user from admin panel and login on http://127.0.0.1:8000/news_article/ to search news.

+### Development Time

+The breakdown of time spent on different project tasks is as follows:

+- Requirement analysis: [4 hours]
+- UI development: [1 day]
+- Development and implementation: [1 day]
+- Testing and bug fixing: [2 hours]
+- Documentation and finalization: [2 hours]

+### Overall Experience

+Working on this project has been a fulfilling and rewarding experience.
+The project provided an opportunity to apply and enhance our skills in Django development.
+I was facing some following challanges:
+- How to get latest news article by date becasue if already have some article for that date then articles again will come same.
+- Manage filters was very difficult becasue in given apis all filter data was not include in response data so it was hard handler at local